 Lastly, you can level up your dopamine outfits with unique patterns and interesting prints.
 From multi-toned stripes to intense florals, this allows you to try various trends and colours all at once.

-Team these Pull&Bear striped trousers* with a MANGO floral print blouse* in a similar colour palette for a beginner-friendly method of clashing prints.
-Pick one of the hues in your outfit for your shoe and handbag choice to prevent the aesthetic from looking too overpowering, such as neutral New Look wedges* and a coordinating straw bag*.
+Team this MANGO striped tee* with on-trend H&M floral trousers* for a beginner-friendly method of clashing prints.
+Pick one of the hues in your outfit for your shoe and handbag choice to prevent the aesthetic from looking too overpowering, such as neutral M&S trainers* and a coordinating SHEIN white backpack*.
+Did someone say wonderfully weird?

 Look and Feel Bold With Dopamine Dressing